All Episodes

 In every case, that thing, the companion, is the same size.

-And a star would have grown inside.
+And a star would have grown in size.

-out there with the length of exposure.
+With the length of exposure.

-And another thing I noticed, it's really something to see NASA and JPL actually go out of their
+And another thing I noticed, this is really something to see NASA and JPL actually go out of their way to debunk an amateur astronomer in Houston, Texas.

-I saw the old cover up, we must not let the public know there's anything unusual in the
+To me, that was incidentally, when NASA and JPL got in on it, that was the tip-off that I saw the old cover-up, we must not let the public know there's anything unusual in the universe coming into play.

-I thought to myself, my Lord, how must he feel?
+Because as soon as I thought to myself, my Lord, how must he feel?

 It must be a very weird experience.